openshift/enhancements/enhancements/security/security-profiles-operator.md

 The `SeccompProfile` objects rely on the [OCI Seccomp BPF Hook](https://github.com/containers/oci-seccomp-bpf-hook) to do the actual recording.
 So we'd need to ensure this hook is available in RHCOS before enabling this feature.
+Failing that, SPO allow to record `SeccompProfile` objects using its built-in BPF recorder or by tailing `audit.log`.

-There isn't currently support for `SelinuxProfile` recording, but the work is scheduled to start in the 4.9 cycle, and the intent is to leverage [Udica](https://github.com/containers/udica) to generate the profile.
+To record SELinux profiles, SPO tails `audit.log`, looking for AVC messages and transforms them into a `SelinuxProfile` objects.

-### SCC integration
+### SCC integration (non-blocking)

 Security Context Constraints allow a user to restrict the security settings that a workload may have.
 Given that the profile settings are in the pod's